qureai/qureai.github.io/_posts/2017-7-5-semantic-segmentation-deep-learning-review.md

 Multiscale processing is achieved either by passing multiple rescaled versions of original images to parallel CNN branches (Image pyramid) and/or by using multiple parallel atrous convolutional layers with different sampling rates (ASPP).

 Structured prediction is done by fully connected CRF.
-CRF is trained/tuned seperately as a post processing step.
+CRF is trained/tuned separately as a post processing step.

 <p align="center">
     <img src="/assets/images/segmentation-review/deeplabv2.png" alt="DeepLab2 Pipeline">